Fall 2015 Enrollment

 National Collegiate Athletic Association Division II; Central Atlantic Collegiate Conference (CACC); Eastern College Athletic Conference (ECAC)

 WOMEN’S PROGRAMS: Basketball, Bowling, Cross Country, Lacrosse, Soccer, Softball, Tennis, Track and Field, Volleyball

-MEN’S PROGRAMS: Baseball, Basketball, Cross Country, Soccer, Sprint Football (coming Fall 2017), Tennis, Track and Field
+MEN’S PROGRAMS: Baseball, Basketball, Cross Country, Soccer, Sprint Football, Tennis, Track and Field

 Colors: Scarlet, Gold, White

 Caldwell University is a Catholic, coeducational, four-year university with a strong liberal arts core curriculum.
 Caldwell was founded by the Sisters of Saint Dominic of Caldwell.
 Its core values of respect, integrity, community, and excellence influence academic and campus life.

 In addition to the CORE, the university has pursued national accreditations that provide external validation of its academic strength and excellence.
 Caldwell’s undergraduate programs in business, education, and nursing have received national accreditations, respectively, from the Association of Collegiate Business Schools and Programs (ACBSP), the Council for the Accreditation of Educator Preparation (CAEP), and the Commission on Collegiate Nursing Education (CACREP).
 Additionally, its graduate programs have received accreditations in nursing by the Council for Accreditation of Counseling and Related Education Programs (CACREP) and in Applied Behavior Analysis by Behavior Analysis International (ABAI).

 Recent recognition for offering one of the best learning environments in New Jersey for 2017 by LearnHowToBecome.org, a leader in education and career resources.